 You can also take advantage of the following resources promoting safety and awareness:

-The Office of Ethics and Student Conflict Resolution is responsible for administering the Code of Student Conduct (see The Student Handbook, PDF 1.3MB), which applies to students on all Miami campuses.
+The Office of Ethics and Student Conflict Resolution is responsible for administering the Code of Student Conduct (see The Student Handbook), which applies to students on all Miami campuses.
 The Code outlines the rights and responsibilities of students, behaviors prohibited on and off campus, possible sanctions, and the procedural rights of students and student organizations.

 This code applies to all undergraduate students, graduate students, fraternities and sororities, and student organizations of Miami University.
-The Code of Student Conduct primarily prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University, including the Miami University Dolibois European Center, the Miami University Hamilton campus, and the Miami University Middletown campus), but may address off-campus conduct when the behavior or the presence of the individual, in the University’s sole judgment, impairs, obstructs, or interferes with the mission, processes, or functions of Miami University.
+The Code of Student Conduct primarily prohibits misconduct on University premises (buildings or grounds owned, leased, operated, controlled, or supervised by the University, including the Miami University Dolibois European Center, the Miami University Hamilton campus, the Miami University Middletown campus, the Voice of America Learning Center, and the Greentree Health Science Academy), but may address off-campus conduct when the behavior or the presence of the individual, in the University's sole judgment, impairs, obstructs, or interferes with the mission, processes, or functions of Miami University.
 Students should be aware that Miami University reserves the right to review and take disciplinary action based on conduct occurring off campus or between academic periods.

 On Jan.
 1, 1974, the Ohio Campus Disruption Act, which was originally introduced as House Bill 1219, became part of the Ohio Revised Code.
 House Bill 1219 contained sections that pertain to "control of campus violence."
 The initiation of a 1219 proceeding against a student does not prohibit the University from taking University disciplinary action against that same student under the Student Conduct Regulations for the same conduct that gave rise to the 1219 proceeding.
 A student arrested for any of the 33 enumerated offenses in House Bill 1219 will automatically be subject to disciplinary procedures.